Blog | Entrepreneurship

 6. Own your schedule

 A common excuse for not starting a business is that you don't have time.
 This is bull.
 Most people, if they did an audit of how they spent their time, would see that they have ample time to work on a side business.
-The problem is that most people are owned by their schedule rather that owning their schedule.
+The problem is that most people are owned by their schedule rather than owning their schedule.

 If you want to run a successful business while working full-time, you need to become an expert at productivity and time management.
 Cut the TV time, stop going out for drinks, and buckle down.
 You'd be surprised what the work you do in an hour or two in the evenings and a half-day on Saturday can do for you.